Using workflows

 - Add further steps

-- To add an existing workflow as a sub-workflow, select
+- Add an existing workflow as a sub-workflow by selecting Add sub-workflow.
+Add sub-workflow.

-Example: In response to a customer enquiry (action 1), the sales rep checks the room occupancy for the desired date (action 2).
+Example: In response to a customer enquiry (action 1), the sales rep checks the room occupancy for a date (action 2).
 If the room is occupied (option 1), a search can be made for other rooms or dates (action 3).
-If the room is free (option 2), further details on the event can be requested (sub-process 1). - Select
+If the room is free (option 2), further details on the event can be requested (sub-workflow 1).

+- Select Insert checklist to create a list with checkboxes that can be ticked off in the workflow documentation.
 Insert checklist to create a list with checkboxes that can be ticked off in the workflow documentation.

 - If a workflow needs to be transferred to another colleague, go to Properties in the execution in the bottom right-hand corner and select a staff member or department from the picklist for the Push to field.